keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

     * **taskType** Indicates whether this `KeptnTask` is part of the pre- or post-deployment phase.
       When populating this resource manually
-      to run a task for a non-Kubernetes deployment,, u     set this value to `""`:
+      to run a task for a non-Kubernetes deployment, set this value to `""`:
       Keptn populates this field based on annotations to the `KeptnWorkload` and `KeptnApp` resources.